elastic/opentelemetry/docs/onboarding/8_16/operator/troubleshoot-auto-instrumentation.md

 ...
 ```

-2. Check the instrumentation has been installed, eg
+2. Check the `Instrumentation` object has been deployed, eg
 ```
 $ kubectl describe Instrumentation -n opentelemetry-operator-system
 Name:         elastic-instrumentation